fusepoolP3/p3-batchrefine/README.md

 Building BatchRefine from sources requires Maven 3 and Apache ant (for building OpenRefine).
 The procedure, which is somewhat complex because OpenRefine is not meant to be used as a library, is as follows.
-On a clean folder:
+In a clean folder:

 1. Download the OpenRefine 2.6-beta.1 source distribution from: